tldr-pages/tldr/pages/linux/farge.md

 > Display the color of a specific pixel on the screen in either hexadecimal or RGB formats.
 > More information: <https://github.com/sdushantha/farge>.

-- Select a pixel interactively and display a small, square preview window of the color and it's hexadecimal value:
+- Display a small preview window of a pixel's color with it's hexadecimal value, and copy this value to the clipboard:

 `farge`

-- Select a pixel interactively and display a small, square preview window of the color, without displaying it's hexadecimal value:
+- Copy a pixel's hexadecimal value to the clipboard without displaying a preview window:

-`farge --no-color-code`
+`farge --no-preview`

-- Select a pixel interactively and output it's hexadecimal value to `stdout`:
+- Output a pixel's hexadecimal value to `stdout`, and copy this value to the clipboard:

 `farge --stdout`

-- Select a pixel interactively and output it's RGB value to `stdout`:
+- Output a pixel's RGB value to `stdout`, and copy this value to the clipboard:

 `farge --rgb --stdout`

-- Select a pixel interactively and display it's hexadecimal value as a notification which expires in 5000 milliseconds:
+- Display a pixel's hexadecimal value as a notification which expires in 5000 milliseconds, and copy this value to the clipboard:

 `farge --notify --expire-time 5000`